MikeHopley/ftl-ships-strategy/index.md

 Precise venting helps against solar flares or fire-lighting weapons.
 Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.

 To board as soon as possible, have the pilot Mantis move to the teleporter during the FTL jump.
+When completely safe, destroy systems for surrender offers (as low as 2 hull).

 Your defences are strong, but not quite as strong as they appear.
 The defence drone is unreliable at protecting shields and drones.